PrivateAIM/node-hub-api-adapter/README.md

-HTTPS_PROXY=""  # Forward proxy address for HTTPS requests HEADLESS=false  # Whether the API should also operate in "headless" mode where it'll start analyses automatically HEADLESS_INTERVAL=60  # How often (in seconds) the server should check for new analyses
+HTTPS_PROXY=""  # Forward proxy address for HTTPS requests HEADLESS=false  # Whether the API should also operate in "headless" mode where it'll start analyses automatically HEADLESS_INTERVAL=60  # How often (in seconds) the server should check for new analyses EXTRA_CA_CERTS=""  # Path to a concatenated file containing all of the additional SSL certificates needed for communication
 ```

 | EnvVar                 | Description                                                                                                       |           Default           | Required |